rackerlabs/technical-blog/content/blog/2021/2021-11-02-creating-and-connecting-to-a-database-in-mongodb-atlas/index.md

-<a class="cta purple" id="cta" href="https://www.rackspace.com/applications/oracle">Learn about Rackspace Oracle Applications Services.</a>

-<a class="cta purple" id="cta" href="https://www.rackspace.com/cloud/oracle"> Learn about Rackspace Oracle Cloud Infrastructure.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/data/managed-nosql">Learn about Rackspace NoSQL Data Management.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also [start a conversation with us](https://www.rackspace.com/contact).